open-pioneer/trails-build-tools/README.md

 - Run `pnpm install` to link packages (and the CLI tool used by integration tests)
 - Run `pnpm test`

-Note that type checks (`pnpm watch-types` / `check-types`) also requires a previous build because declarations have to be generated.
+Note that type checks (`pnpm watch-types` / `check-types`) also require a previous build because declarations have to be generated.

 ### Windows users